The Best Gift For Your Child

 There are simply 2 requirements for an IUL policy for a child:

 - The parent has to have a term life insurance policy, too and the death benefit has to be double the amount of the child’s death benefit in the IUL.
 It can be only an inexpensive Term Life Insurance with or without Living Benefits (the insurance companies we represent include Living Benefits without charging extra for it)

-- If you have more than 1 child, all of the children should have identical IUL policies set up.
+- If you have more than 1 child, all of the children need to have identical IUL policies set up.